2008.06.15 Chomsky and Newman--the False Debate

 The false debate is about what was going on in Kennedy's head before it exploded on that fateful day in Dallas.
 It is about what he might or might not have secretly intended to do in Vietnam, and what he might or might not have done if he had lived.
 There is no answer to these questions, and there never will be, no matter how many additional documents are declassified or memoirs are written.
 It will remain a contest between those who believe he wanted to withdraw and would have withdrawn regardless of the military situation (the JFK "hagiographers," in Chomsky's terms) and those like Chomsky who refuse to believe this.
 There seems to be plenty of "documentation" to support either belief.
 The result is – and it is important to note what the result is – endless debate among the "experts" and confusion and political paralysis of the public.
 As long as this confusion reigns, there can be no political traction for those who believe Kennedy was killed by the warmongers who feared he was going to deprive them of their lucrative adventure in Vietnam, which would be a very plausible hypothesis if it was clear that he had indeed decided to withdraw regardless of how the military situation developed.

 This is more than important; it is crucial.
 If it were clear that Kennedy would not have fought the war, which leads almost ineluctably to the conclusion that this was why he was killed, there would be hell to pay.
-This is no doubt what many people thought would be the result of Oliver Stone's Hollywood blockbuster movie JFK, but we saw what happened.
-What could have sparked a revolution died, I think mainly because John Newman's "deeply flawed account" (Newman was a consultant on the film) of the historical record was immediately attacked and effectively refuted, primarily by Chomsky, the leading US "leftist dissident."
-One can ask legitimately, I feel, if this was all intentional, planned by Big Brother from the beginning, given not only the outcome but the actors.
+This is no doubt that that is what many people thought would be the result of Oliver Stone's Hollywood blockbuster movie JFK, but we saw what happened.
+What could have sparked a revolution died, I think mainly because John Newman's "deeply flawed account" (according to Chomsky; Newman was a consultant on the film) of the historical record was immediately attacked and effectively refuted, primarily by Chomsky, the leading US "leftist dissident."
+One can ask legitimately, I feel, whether this was all intentional, planned by Big Brother from the beginning, given not only the outcome but the actors.
 What interest, for example, would Time Warner, Big Brother's biggest mouthpiece, have had in producing a "revolutionary" film?
 And surely I am not the first person to have thought it just a little odd that Maj.
 John Newman, after 20 years in Army intelligence and having been the executive assistant to the director of the National Security Agency, should walk straight out of Ft.
 Meade as a fully formed "assassination researcher" – one who has never, it must be noted, suggested any institutional culpability on the part of the agencies whose documentary records he has so thoroughly investigated.

 There is another reason to see Big Brother's hand in this scenario, and that is the timing of these events.
 First of all, the Stone film appeared only three months after another film, a British documentary called The Men Who Killed Kennedy, finally appeared in the US on A&E cable after being a huge success in England and 50 other countries.
 I think it's a better film.
 It doesn't mention the war, but it presents the evidence for government complicity in the assassination in a much more effective way than JFK does.
 Why did it take three years for this film to appear in the US, only to be smothered by the appearance of a Hollywood blockbuster that presented, as it turned out, a fatally flawed thesis, at least in the eyes of many, including people like Arthur Schlesinger as well as Chomsky?
 When I interviewed Nigel Turner, the producer of The Men Who Killed Kennedy, in April 1989, he told me that he had been told that he was "shaking the leaves on the trees."
 Could it be that Big Brother was more worried about the Turner film, and used the Stone film to overshadow it?